-Your GP or diabetes nurse will also teach a relative or a close friend how to inject the insulin properly.
+Your GP practice or diabetes nurse will also teach a relative or a close friend how to inject the insulin properly.

 You can read more about insulin and how to inject it on the Diabetes UK website.

-Treatment for low blood sugar (hypoglycaemia)
+Treatment for low blood glucose (hypoglycaemia)